Quadball Canada

-Quidditch Canada is the governing body that oversees quidditch within Canada under its mother organization, the International Quidditch Association.
+Quadball Canada (formerly known as Quidditch Canada) is the governing body that oversees quadball (formerly quidditch) within Canada under its mother organization, the International Quadball Association.
 In August 2022, QC announced plans to rebrand with the new name Quadball in 2023.

 History

-Quidditch Canada was founded July 1, 2014, to administer and organize the sport of quidditch in Canada after the relaunch of the original International Quidditch Association as US Quidditch.
+Quadball Canada was founded July 1, 2014, to administer and organize the sport of quadball in Canada after the relaunch of the original International Quadball Association as US Quidditch.
 The organization is a Registered Canadian Amateur Athletic Association and has grown to include over 20 teams across the country.

 Structure

-Quidditch Canada is the National Governing Body for quidditch in Canada.
+Quadball Canada is the National Governing Body for quadball in Canada.
 There are director-led departments for Membership, Gameplay, Communications, Events, and Volunteers.
 The structure is expected to change slightly in the near future, potentially moving to a policy board governance model, in order to comply with regulatory requirements for recognition by Sport Canada and to enable better communication with members and engagement with volunteers.

 Competitions

-With the advent of Quidditch Canada, there has been an increase in the number of teams across the country, enabling more play between Canadian teams.
+With the advent of Quadball Canada, there has been an increase in the number of teams across the country, enabling more play between Canadian teams.
 Teams from the US and Canada occasionally cross the border for tournaments in order to increase the diversity of competition.
 Canada is split into two regions, Eastern Canada and Western Canada, at the Ontario/Manitoba border.
 These regions feature annual regional championships and other tournaments, both official and fantasy, throughout the year.
-The highest level of competition is the annual Quidditch Canada National Championship.
+The highest level of competition is the annual Quadball Canada national championship.
 The biggest annual Canadian fantasy tournament is the Canada Day Fantasy Tournament (CDFT), an open fantasy tournament held the weekend before Canada Day in Ottawa, Ontario.